bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 		- [ ] UI logic and Behavior in Pages, Views, Tags, JavaScript, and CSS files
 - [ ] For self-hosted projects, no changes are b	eing done directly on standard extensions

 ## Extensions
-- [ ] Should be based on functionality, not a layer
+- [ ] Extesnion is  based on functionality, not a layer
 - [ ] Naming conventions are respected
 - [ ] Dependencies between extensions makes sense
 - [ ] New extensions make sense  and are not superfluous
-- [ ] A correct template is used in the generation of the template.
+- [ ] A correct template is used in the generation of the extension.
 This also ensures the correctness of the extension type
 - [ ] Base package for the extension defined correctly
 - [ ] Extension specific properties defined in the project.properties file
 - [ ] No sensitive data defined in the property file